Rob Little: Born: 20 Inches Long

 Born: 20 Inches Long is Little's first independent released DVD featuring comedy recorded live from Joey's Comedy Club in Livonia, Michigan.
 It is roughly 40 minutes long and was also released in CD format.

 Rob Little Haulin' Ass

 Little's second independent released DVD, called Haulin' Ass, was released in 2006.
-The DVD features one of Little's comedy shows recorded live at JD's Comedy Café in Milwaukee, Wisconsin.
-It is roughly 55 minutes and was also released in CD format.
+It features one of Little's comedy shows recorded live at JD's Comedy Café in Milwaukee, Wisconsin, and is roughly 55 minutes.
+It was also released in CD format.

-Both Born: 20 Inches Long and Haulin' Ass can be purchased straight off of Rob Little's official website.